Focke-Wulf Ta 152: Design

-The Ta 152's fuselage was an extended version of the Fw 190D-9 fuselage with wider-chord fixed vertical tail surfaces (especially the top half), and hydraulic rather than electrically controlled undercarriage and flaps.
-Due to the changes in the center of gravity and overall balance, the nose was also lengthened.
+Due to the changes in the center of gravity (CoG) and balance caused by the heavier engine and the lengthened nose, the Ta 152's fuselage was extended aft by 30 cm compared to the Fw 190D-9 fuselage.
+Internal equipment was also relocated to correct that imbalance.
+The empennage was also modified with wider-chord fixed vertical tail surfaces. (especially the top half), hydraulic rather than electrically controlled undercarriage and flaps were substituted to help correcting that CoG condition.
 The D-9 retained the 10.51 m wingspan of the original pre-war Fw 190 models, but this was slightly extended for the C model to 11 m, and greatly extended for the H model to 14.44 m, which gave it much better control at high altitudes at the cost of speed at lower altitudes.

-Due to the war's impact on aluminium availability, the wing was built around two steel spars, the front extending from just past the landing gear attachment points, and the rear spar spanning the entire wing.
-The wing itself was designed with 3° of washout, from the root to the flap-aileron junction, to prevent the ailerons from stalling before the centre section of the wing.
+Due to the conflict's impact on aluminium availability, the wing was built around a pair of steel spars, the front extending from just past the landing gear attachment points, and the rear spar spanning the entire wing.
+The wing was designed with 3° of washout, from the root to the flap–aileron junction, to prevent the ailerons from stalling before the centre section of the wing.

 The Ta 152 also featured the FuG 16ZY and FuG 25a radio equipment (some aircraft were issued with FuG 125 Hermine D/F for navigation and blind landing, LGW-Siemens K 23 autopilot, and a heated armoured glass windscreen for bad-weather operations).